 1.3 Proposer demographics

-NSF AST data from the Astronomy and Astrophysics Grants (AAG) program show that the rise in proposals is driven largely by an increase in the number of investigators participating in a given year, each submitting on average one proposal.
+NSF data from the Astronomy and Astrophysics Grants (AAG) program show that the rise in proposals is driven largely by an increase in the number of investigators participating in a given year, each submitting on average one proposal.
 The proportion of individuals submitting two or more proposals has only experienced a modest rise from 16% to 21%.
 Data from NASA and DOE do not have as straightforward a breakdown, but the same story emerges.
-For example, for NASA Astrophysics programs (ADAP, ATP, WPS and XRP) in 2014, there were 573 proposals from 476 PIs.
+For example, for NASA Astrophysics programs (ADAP, ATP, WPS and XRP) in 2014, there were 573 proposals from 476 unique PIs.
 In 2008 and 2009, the number of proposals rose from 290 to 393.
 Thus we know that there were no more than 290 (393) unique PIs in 2008 (2009), compared to 476 in 2014.
 Note that this does not address whether PIs are submitting a larger number of similar proposals to multiple agencies without disclosure.

 By tracking the growth of PIs who are members of the Astronomy and Astrophysics community, we can see that the population growth is not dominated by an influx of PIs from other fields.
 While the total membership of AAS has increased substantially, it has grown mostly by conscious recruitment of graduate students and postdocs.
 Comparing the number of PIs to the number of full AAS members is a fairer measure.
 In 1990 ~7% of the 3000 AAS full members were PIs, whereas in 2014 it has grown to ~13% of the 4500 full members.